Keys to Buying a Home

 - You need the pre-approval to be taken seriously by sellers.
-Imagine you find your dream home and you submit an offer only to find out there are four other offers.
-(A common scenario!)
+Imagine you find your dream home and you submit an offer only to find out there is a competing offer.
 How will the seller pick between the offers?
 One big factor is how strong each one looks from a financing perspective.
 If they can sense that you are not prepared, your offer will not be considered.

 - You have to do it later anyway, so why not do it now rather than later when you’re busy planning your move?
 Either way it must be done, so do it first and then you can focus on finding your home and making your move.

 Notice that this whole time I’ve been referencing a loan “pre-approval,” not a “pre-qualification.”
 There is a big difference.
 A pre-approval to me means that you have had your credit checked, you’ve provided the income documentation requested by the lender and you’ve been approved through their actual underwriter.
 All you need now is a home so the appraisal and title work can be done.
 You are ready to go!
 A pre-qualification to me means you called a lender, told them a little bit about your financial situation and they pulled your credit and said you look good to go.
 It doesn’t mean much.

 Getting the real “pre-approval” will set you apart when the seller has five offers and yours is the only one that has been fully approved other than the appraisal and title work.

 Getting this pre-approval is consistently the piece of advice that I give that is most often ignored by my buyers, but I think this is the one big thing they control in the buying process.